mapbox/mapbox-match.js/README.md

  - :`foot` for matching to pedestrian streets and footpaths
 - `mapmatchAPI` : Custom API endpoint for mapmatching
 - `gpsPrecision` : Integer indicating the precision of the input geometries in metres (default=5)
-- `return` type of object to return after matching
+- `output` type of object to return after matching
  - :`layer` (default) returns a leaflet featureLayer
  - :`geojson` returns a geojson feature collection